Dermatology · Papulosquamous Eruptions

 Treatment

-No curative treatment is required as the condition is self-limiting.
-For symptomatic relief of pruritus, use topical corticosteroids or oral antihistamines.
+No curative therapy is required as the condition is self-limiting.
+Use topical corticosteroids or oral antihistamines for symptomatic relief of pruritus.
 Avoid systemic steroids as they are unnecessary for this benign, transient condition.

 Prognosis

-Lesions typically resolve spontaneously within 6–8 weeks.
-Post-inflammatory hyperpigmentation may persist in darker skin tones, but scarring is rare.
+Lesions typically resolve spontaneously within 6 to 8 weeks.
+Post-inflammatory hypopigmentation or hyperpigmentation may occur, especially in darker skin tones, but usually fades over time.

 Differential Diagnosis